Cluster headache: Pain

 The pain occurs only on one side of the head, around the eye, particularly behind or above the eye, in the temple.
 The pain is typically greater than in other headache conditions, including migraines, and is usually described as burning, stabbing, drilling or squeezing.
 While suicide is rare, those with cluster headaches may experience suicidal thoughts (giving the alternative name "suicide headache" or "suicidal headache").
-The term "headache" does not adequately convey the severity of the condition; the disease may be the most painful condition known to medical science.